-- \bullet the shortfall in the SG contributions for the quarter; - the interest at 10% p.a. on the shortfall up to the date the statement and payment is submitted; and - \$20 admin. charge per employee where shortfall exists; - Contributions made after the due date may be used to offset the SG shortfall
+- The shortfall in the SG contributions for the quarter (including any choice liability); - The interest at 10% p.a. on the shortfall up to the date the statement and payment is submitted; and - \$20 administration charge per employee where shortfall exists; - Contributions made after the due date may be used to offset the SG shortfall.